shaishabcoding/book-wise-client/README.md

 - **Personalized Viewing Experience**: Tailor the visual experience with a dark theme option, catering to individual preferences for enhanced readability and comfort.
 - **Borrow and Return Books**: Seamlessly manage book loans and returns, facilitating smooth interactions between users and the library's resources.
 - **My Books**: Access a personalized section to view all books added by the user, providing a convenient overview of their contributions to the library.
+- **Search Functionality**: Quickly find books on the "All Book" page by title.

 ## Get Started